rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 multiple ways to access one piece of data in order to reduce copying.
 References are a complex feature, as one of Rust’s major selling points is how safe and easy it is to use references.
-We don’t need to know a lot of those details to finish our program right now, though; Chapter XX will cover them in more detail.
+We don’t need to know a lot of those details to finish our program right now, though; Chapter XX will cover references in more detail.
 For now, all we need to know is that like `let` bindings, references are immutable by default.
-Hence, we need to write `&mut guess`, rather than `&guess`.
+Hence, we need to write `&mut guess`, rather than `&guess` to make it mutable.

 Why does `read_line()` take a mutable reference to a string?
 Its job is to take what the user types into standard input and place that into a string.
 So it takes that string as an argument, and in order to add the input, that string needs to be mutable.

-But we’re not quite done with this line of code, though.
+We’re not quite done with this line of code.
 While it’s a single line of text, it’s only the first part of the single logical line of code.
-This is the second part of the line:
+The second part is this method:

 ```rust,ignore
 .expect("Failed to read line");